A few years back a fellow food blogger had a post blow up for Chile Garlic Potatoes. And you could understand why, they looked freakin’ delicious!

 The recipe was flipping HOT!
 Like you need a glass of milk, hot.
 While my version is still pretty flaming, I balanced the heat a little more by increasing the acidity with soy sauce and seasoned rice vinegar.
 Brown sugar adds a little caramel to the blend and gives a sweet aftertaste.

 Instead of adding salt to the actual sauce, I heavily salted my boiling water and topped with Maldon sea salt, a less salty salt, if you will.
+And the texture that a finishing salt provides is always one of my favorite aspects of a dish.

 So there ya go.
 Another fantastic potato recipe in the books.
 Even though these Chile Garlic Potatoes have use Asian ingredients, the recipe can be served with anything from BBQ chicken to Mongolian Beef.

-If you liked this recipe, check out some of our other easy potato side dishes:
+Check out some of our other easy potato side dishes:

 - 1 1/2 pounds baby golden potatoes , washed